 Shaping a formula as activity in itself is continuously underway, by synthesising combined methods and perspectives, translating them into a specific mold.
 However the purpose of shaping a formula began as a personal intuitive interest with no specific long-term goal at all; this level of approach I find is where real resonance is found on a personal plane as well as on the technical-theoretical, for anyone exploring this theme in practice.

-I decided to make a documented study of work centering around Taksu, the notion of the highest state of inspiration within Balinese Hinduism, during a journey to Bali in 2015.
-This was done together with Robert Bolin, mainly at the Theater Work Center in Lodtonduh, where we received in-depth teaching by Per Brahe and Ida Bagus Alit.
+I made a documented study of work centering around Taksu, the notion of the highest state of inspiration within Balinese Hinduism, during a journey to Bali together with Robert Bolin, mainly at the Theater Work Center in Lodtonduh, where we received in-depth teaching by Per Brahe and Ida Bagus Alit.
 Explorations were made at shrines and sites, occasions and places of importance to the understanding of Taksu.
-Interviews were made across the Island of the Gods, including with Ida Bagus Alit (Village of Lodtonduh), Ida Bagus Anom (Village of Mas) and Ratu Srim Empu Dharma Kerti (Village of Sawan), and of course, with Per Brahe, who passionately shared with us the story, outline and essence of his system of teaching.
+Interviews were made across the Island of the Gods, including with Ida Bagus Alit, Ida Bagus Anom and Ratu Srim Empu Dharma Kerti, and with Per Brahe, who passionately shared with us the story, outline and essence of his system of teaching.
 We engaged in daily training from morning to evening, integrating the experience.